joaoandreotti/buxfox.github.io/_posts/2024-03-02-writeups-cozyhosting-htb.md

 Exploring the dashboard for more information but none was found.

-There is a service that enable us to include a host into the automatic patch list.
+There is a service that enable us to include a host in the automatic patch list.
 Now we will the service using placeholder values.
 ```
 $ curl -vv -X POST http://cozyhosting.htb/executessh -H 'Cookie: JSESSIONID=60624E501F34D4469CFBE1CD53AF3273' --data 'username=user&host=host'